gane27/Smart_Quick_Commerce_App_GenAI_ReactJS/README.md

-# quick_commerce_React JS with

 This project is a Quick Commerce web application that simulates a responsive and intelligent order fulfilment system.
-It models real-world interactions between users, virtual warehouses, and delivery hotspots, focusing on efficient order processing, delivery routing, and personalized user experience.
+It models real-world interactions between users, virtual warehouses, and delivery hotspots, focusing on efficient order processing, delivery routing, and a personalized user experience.
 The system dynamically selects the nearest warehouse and delivery hotspot using proximity-based calculations and enhances product discovery through AI-powered recommendations.
+**Note:** This project is a simulation built for learning and demonstration purposes.
+It does not process real payments or real-world deliveries.

 **Key Features**
 1. User Account Management